jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The results-view-context-menu is a component that wraps the Dropdown antd component and requires the properties 'transformer' and 'key' to be provided, displaying a dropdown menu with a 'more' button icon positioned as a floating button in the top-right corner, allowing users to select the GPT model to be used by the transformer and providing submenu items from the gpt-service's list of available models, with the currently selected model highlighted, and the ability to update the model-name used for the transformer when a different model is selected, as well as an option to select the GPT model for the current key, with similar submenu items and functionality, and including a splitter and a "Refresh" option for recalculating the result for the current tab.
 # MarkdownCode > services > transformers > constant-extractor service
 The constant-extractor service extracts constant definitions from source code and replaces them with references to a json file, inheriting from the transformer-base service and having functions for extracting quotes, collecting responses, rendering results, and retrieving up-to-date results using caching.
-# MarkdownCode > services > transformers > plugin-renderer service
-The plugin-renderer service is used to translate a plugin definition into a javascript module, inherits from the transformer-base service, and has functions for saving a file, cleaning content, rendering a result, and building a message.
 # MarkdownCode > components > body > fragment-status icon
 The fragment-status icon component displays the status of a text-fragment object using different icons based on the fragment's depth, with a spinner shown if the fragment is being built, and the icon's color determined by the fragment's status, while also including a tooltip and registering event handlers with the project-service for various events related to the fragment's status.
 # MarkdownCode > services > transformers > parser validator service